sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 The "PXE Client" VM can now be powered on, and should automatically boot to PXE and install Fedora 34 to the VM HDD using the "Fedora34.ks" kickstart file created above.

-> The newly installed system will have the root password "cobbler" which is configurable through the `default_password_crypted` setting in `/etc/cobbler/settings.yaml`
+> The newly installed system will have the password "cobbler" for both users "root" and "fedora" which is configurable through the `default_password_crypted` setting in `/etc/cobbler/settings.yaml` as well as the kickstart file created above.

 ### **Importing and deploying Fedora 37 Server**